Is Wild Orange Essential Oil Safe for Your Skin? Yes!

 Posted by Dr. Natasha Ryz on

-Old or oxidized wild orange essential oil may cause irritation in people with dermatitis or other skin issues.
+Old or oxidized orange essential oil may cause irritation in people with dermatitis or other skin issues.

 Overview

-• What is wild orange essential oil?
+• What is orange essential oil?

-• Is wild orange essential oil safe?
+• Is orange essential oil safe?

-• Who should avoid wild orange essential oil?
+• Who should avoid orange essential oil?

 • Summary